jekyll/jekyll/docs/_posts/2020-05-25-jekyll-4-1-0-released.markdown

 satisfies the given conditions.
 * Jekyll's `number_of_words` filter can now take [an optional argument][filters-docs] to better count words of text containing Chinese, Japanese or Korean characters.
+* One may now use `:slugified_categories` in their permalink configurations to generate a more apt URL (categories are downcased and non-alphanumeric characters replaced by dashes) for their for posts and documents.
 * The logic for *slugifying* a given string has been enhanced to support more Unicode characters.
 * If you face issues from Jekyll importing a config file bundled within a theme, you can now disable the import entirely by setting `ignore_theme_config: true` in your site's configuration file.
 * If you face issues from Jekyll's disk-caching feature, you can now disable the mechanism without opting to build in `safe` mode, by either setting `disable_disk_cache: true` in your configuration file or by passing the CLI switch `--disable-disk-cache` to `jekyll build` or `jekyll serve` commands.
+* When you build a site with the `--profile` switch, Jekyll will now additionally output a small table showing the amount of time taken during various stages of the *build process*.
+* Jekyll's development server now supports certificates based on Elliptic-curve cryptography.

 For the interest of plugin authors:
 * `Jekyll::Page` now uses a Liquid Drop to expose attributes for Liquid templates.
 However, its subclasses will continue